 statement

-I capture with the moving camera and then enhance in Photoshop.
 The evolution of perspective from the individual to the cosmic.
 Five years, five collections to form one universal snapshot.

 This collection attempts to reflect the microcosm and macrocosm.
 The journey does this by mirroring and taking inspiration from two paths.

-The Monarch butterfly from cocooned (New Papillon Series) migration (Migration Series), mating (Union Series), conception (Conception Series) and offspring (Creation Series).
+First is the Monarch butterfly from cocooned (New Papillon Series) migration (Migration Series), mating (Union Series), conception (Conception Series) and offspring (Creation Series).

 Mirroring my own life from isolation to emergence then from travel (terrain subgroup) and finally to love (see subgroups below).